Create a Survey in less than 60 seconds!

 According to McKinsey’s framework of CDJ, the process starts with a stimulus or a trigger that makes the customer aware of the need.

-The need triggers the whole journey that may or may not culminate in the purchase of the product.
-So let’s take a closer look into the different stages of the customer decision-making journey:
+The need triggers the whole journey that may or may not culminate in purchasing the product.
+So, let’s take a closer look into the different stages of the customer decision-making journey:

 The Trigger